 Consistency builds familiarity.
 Familiarity builds trust.
 It sounds obvious, but it is often overlooked.

-And recognizable is powerful.
+And recognisable is powerful.